 - Replace the In-Page embed player implementation if you determine that the iframe implementation is a better fit (detailed in next section)

-For details about these steps, review the Quick Start: Plugin Development guide.
+For details about these steps, review the Step-by-Step: Plugin Development guide.

 iframe or In-Page embed

 When developing enhancements for the Brightcove player you will need to decide if the code is a best fit for the iframe or In-Page embed implementation.
 The best practice recommendation is to build a plugin for use with an iframe implementation.
 The advantages of using the iframe player are: